 Research Reports Related to Oil and Gas Regulation

-"Enhanced Inspection and Maintenance for GHG and VOCs at Upstream Facilities," SAGE Environmental Consulting, December 2016
+"Enhanced Inspection and Maintenance for GHG and VOCs at Upstream Facilities (Revised)," SAGE Environmental Consulting, November 2019

 The purpose of the field study was to measure mass emissions of total hydrocarbons reported as methane from leaking components in natural gas service and correlate them with EPA Method 21 screening values.
 The study was conducted in three (3) phases: (1) Phase I: January 20 to January 30 at sites within the South Coast Air Quality Management District and the Ventura County Air Pollution Control District; (2) Phase II: February 23 to March 3, 2015 at sites within the Glenn County and San Joaquin Valley Air Pollution Control District; and (3) Phase III: August 6 to August 14, 2015 at sites within the Feather River Air Quality Management District.